Funding Search Engines & More

 - Aaron Copland Fund for Music: three grant programs in support of contemporary American music, including for recording, performing ensembles, and more.

 - Adolph and Esther Gottlieb Foundation: individual support grants to painters, sculptors, and printmakers who have been creating mature work for at least 20 years.
-They also provide Emergency Assistance grants for mature artists.
+They also provide Emergency Grants for mature artists (see below).

 - Alexia Foundation: production grants to students and professional photographers.